-The project site comprises an approximately 1/4-mile reach of the perennial low-flow channel of the lower Smith River together with the upstream portion of the Woodruff Gravel Bar, located about 11/2 miles downstream and west of the Dr. Fine Memorial Bridge crossing of Highway 101 in Del Norte County (see Exhibit Nos.
+The project site comprises an approximately 1⁄4-mile reach of the 100-year floodplain of the lower Smith River together with the downstream portion of the Reservation Ranch Gravel Bar, located about 11⁄2 miles upstream from the ocean mouth of the Smith River in Del Norte County (see Exhibit Nos.
 1 and 2).
-The Woodruff Bar is one of five gravel bars that are located within the coastal zone along the lower reaches of the Smith River.
+The Reservation Ranch Bar is one of five gravel bars that are located within the coastal zone along the lower reaches of the Smith River.
 The Smith River enters the Pacific Ocean about 3.5 miles south of the Oregon border.
 The river has the greatest annual discharge per square mile of any major California basin.
 The run-off is estimated at 2.9 million acre-feet annually.
 The river has no exports of surface water, and therefore it has come to be known as one of the cleanest and most pristine rivers in California, especially on its upper reaches.
 The lower Smith River flows in a roughly south-southeast to north-northwest direction through the Smith River Plain, a large uplifted marine terrace consisting of the Tertiary- to Quaternary-aged Battery and St. George Formations.
 This broad alluvial floodplain is extensively used for agriculture.